Vic Lindquist

 Victor Carl Lindquist (March 22, 1908 – November 30, 1983) was a Canadian ice hockey player who competed in the 1932 Winter Olympics.
 Lindquist was born in Gold Rock, Ontario.

 Lindquist led the Winnipeg Hockey Club, the Canadian team which won the gold medal at the 1932 Winter Olympics.
 He played five matches and scored three goals.

 He was inducted into the International Ice Hockey Federation Hall of Fame in 1997.
-He is also a member of the North Western Ontario Sports Hall of Fame.
-He coached the Swedish national team at the 1936 Olympics.
+He has been inducted into the North Western Ontario Sports Hall of Fame.
+He coached Sweden at the 1936 Summer Olympics.

 Lindquist was nominated by Canadian Amateur Hockey Association president Jack Roxburgh to represent Canada as a referee at the 1962 Ice Hockey World Championships.